Spring Cleaning Tips - Spring Moving

 Clear out the bedroom drawers and rid them of anything that you don’t need any more, and find appropriate places for paperwork, medications, etc., which might have accumulated during the colder months.

-Mirrors and windows often get ignored, especially if you keep the curtains or blinds drawn during the fall and winter.
+Mirrors, walls and windows often get ignored, especially if you keep the curtains or blinds drawn during the fall and winter.
 Take the curtains or blinds down and clean the windows, and wash the curtains or dust the blinds if they need it.
+Use a wet piece of cloth or towel to wipe the walls from top to bottom.
+Also clean the windows from outside.
+Always make sure to clean the windows on an overcast day.

 When you have finished completing the above tasks, it’s time to give the carpets, mats, rugs and floors a clean.
 If there is a lot of dirt ingrained, it is a good idea to find a professional firm to do this task for you.